 The best way to explore Dubrovnik’s surrounding area is by boat rental, but we recommend that you book your boat as soon as possible.
 This area is unique and there aren’t many boats for rental, so it’s important to organize everything on time.
 When you set out to explore the region, be sure to stop by at Lokrum island.
 If you’re not already in love, this may be the place to find your soulmate, since Lokrum is known as “the Island of Love”.

-To explore the Elafiti or Jelenji islands, we strongly recommend you to rent a sailboat or a yacht, as you’ll be able to access areas where larger tourist ships cannot dock.
+To explore the Elafiti or Jelenji islands, we strongly recommend you to rent a sailboat, as you’ll be able to access areas where larger tourist ships cannot dock.
 Drop your anchor, ride in an inflatable boat or swim to the most secluded coves and let the beauty of the Adriatic Sea charm you.

 Enjoy a smooth sail to the island of Mljet and find the same-named National Park in its western part.
 The Park’s beautiful untouched nature and its Large and Small Lake are a thing to behold.
 Make a stop at the Pomena port as well - it is widely known for its South-Dalmatian Regatta, taking place on the Dubrovnik-Mljet-Orebić route.